Earth Notes: Schools, Science Week, and Solar Power (2019)Updated 2022-09-18 12:15 GMT.

 We talked about things they do or could do, at home and at school, such as turning off lights when no one is in the room.

 I asked them if they realised that heating is a form of energy use, like lighting.
-In common with many adults, they didn't!
+In common with many adults, they did not!

-I told them what I've been I've been working on for about six years (Radbot) to help reduce the amount of heating people need to use at home to stay warm and comfortable.
+I told them what I have been working on for about six years (Radbot) to help reduce the amount of heating people need to use at home to stay warm and comfortable.

 Like turning lights off when they aren't needed, avoiding wasting energy on heating is good for the same reasons.
 Cutting waste saves money and means that less climate-changing CO2 goes into the atmosphere.